wpengine/faustjs/docs/getting-started/README.md

 ### ```pages/_app.tsx```

-We’re using a Next.js [Custom App](https://nextjs.org/docs/advanced-features/custom-app) to override the default `App` in order to inject our `<HeadlessProvider />` wrapper component. `HeadlessProvider` sets up an Apollo client that connects to WordPress via the `WORDPRESS_URL` environment variable.
+We’re using a Next.js [Custom App](https://nextjs.org/docs/advanced-features/custom-app) to override the default `App` in order to inject our `<HeadlessProvider />` wrapper component. `HeadlessProvider` sets up an Apollo client that connects to WordPress via the `NEXT_PUBLIC_WORDPRESS_URL` environment variable.
 Our Apollo client is all set up to support both server side and client side rendering out of the box.

 ### ```pages/[[..page]].tsx```